kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 This enhancement is now marked as `Tracked for code freeze` for the {current release} Code Freeze!

-Please note that KEPs targeting `stable` need to have the `status` field marked as `implemented` in the kep.yaml file after code PRs are merged and the feature gates are removed.
+Please note that KEPs targeting `stable` need to have the `status` field marked as `implemented` in the kep.yaml file after code PRs are merged.

 /label tracked/yes
 ```